mattermost/docs/source/install/install-kubernetes-operator.rst

 Installing the Operators
 ------------------------

-The operators are installed using ``kubectl`` and each operator is created in its own namespace.
+The operators are installed using ``kubectl``, and each operator is created in its own namespace.
 You can install and run multiple Mattermost installations in the same cluster using different namespaces.

 **1. Install NGINX ingress controller**